 Mistake #3: A ranch house on a rise

 Major flaws: Bleak views of U.S. 31, treeless fields, and a long-abandoned gas station where semis park.
 Also, to find a restaurant, guests would have to drive a number of miles to Bear Lake or back to Manistee.

-Wrong thinking: Who wants to stay at a place reminiscent of a motel, absent any other attraction?
+Wrong thinking: Who wants to stay at a place reminiscent of a motel, absent any other attractions?

 In conclusion, aspiring B&B innkeepers will learn B&B location tips and more by joining MBBA as aspiring members.
 If you know someone who dreams of owning a B&B, please share this post and also make sure they also know about our Inns for Sale page.